sramshaw/t_rx/README.md

 ### release notes
-- v0.1 - the original design has the following decomposition of features:
+- v0.1 - the original LINQ like design has the following decomposition of features:
   - sequence class that
     - concatenates most of the operators using a union variable to hold the transformed values over time
     - branches out values to sub sequences as needed for selectmany (aka flatmap)